Bernie Sanders Holds Presidential Campaign Rally In Chicago

 — Guardian US (@GuardianUS) March 3, 2019

-Co-chair of Bernie Sanders presidential campaign, Nina Turner, praised the senator for his consistent and decades-long support for the civil rights movement and one of its most prominent activists.
+Nina Turner, the co-chair of Bernie Sanders’ presidential campaign, praised the senator for his consistent and decades-long support for the civil rights movement, and for being one of its most prominent activists.
 In the 1980s, Turner said, Sanders was one of only two white elected officials to stand with Jackson.

 “That’s the measure of a man,” Turner said.